 Our ideal candidate has Java or Python experience, can relate to high school students at a one-on-one level, and is comfortable teaching on camera.
 We will provide lesson plans and general scripts and talking points.
 Experience making lesson plans and teaching is not a requirement.

-This job requires a minimum of 10 hours per week and will start in early January 2021.
+This job requires a minimum of 10 hours per week and will start in January/February 2021.
 Duration of the job depends on the availability of the on-camera teachers, but we estimate it will go through March.